girlcalledblu/ares-basicblu-theme/README.md

 ## Warning!
 The images you see in the home screenshot are not part of this theme package!

+## A Couple Notes for Light Themes
+As this theme was developed as a dark theme, there are a few small changes I recommend you make for themes with lighter backgrounds.

+First, I recommend you change all iterations of $DARK-GREY to $LIGHTER-GREY and $DARKER-GREY to $LIGHT-GREY.

 ## Update Log

 * 19 Apr 2025 - added styling to colors.scss to support Ares 2.0 update
 * 18 May 2025 - major overhaul to match compatibility with Ares 2.0
+* 1 June 2025 - added small styling adjustments to better respond to light-colored themes